leorami/Dev-Tunnel-Proxy/docs/CALLIOPE-SELF-HEALING.md

 1. **Duplicate Location Blocks**: Finds and removes duplicate location directives in nginx configs.

-2. **Ngrok Discovery Failures**: Ensures ngrok URL is correctly discovered and populated in status files.
+2. **Proxy Discovery Failures**: Ensures ngrok URL is correctly discovered and populated in status files.

 3. **Missing Symlinks**: Recreates symlinks to the latest report files.